 Credit: Joshua Hutchens

-The most power came from the Xafari, pushing out 1300 watts on the dyno machine.
-We found its powerful motor could effortlessly push us up hills without us having to add any pedaling assistance.
+The most power came from the Xafari, which pushed out 1,300 watts on the dyno machine.
+We found that its powerful motor could effortlessly push us up hills without requiring any additional pedaling assistance.

 Every model we tested has a different interface that consists primarily of the controls and display.